-You can find more information about the YEF archive and the Five Safes on the YEF's website [insert this link if you are working on a YEF Launch Grant Round Project: [insert link to the YEF guidance for participants relating to the grant round relevant to your project, available from the YEF archive web page: https://youthendowmentfund.org.uk/evaluation-data-archive/].
+You can find more information about the YEF archive and the Five Safes on the YEF's archiving webpage (here).
 We encourage all parents and guardians to read the YEF's guidance for participants before deciding to take part in this study.